tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.3 Examples of the Data for Validating Tests (non-normative)

-The validation files contain one column (e.g., `dwc:countryCode`) for each of [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are referenced as an InformationElement somewhere in BDQ Core, but only terms relevant to the particular validation case for the row are populated, therefore the validation files are sparse.
+The validation files contain one column (e.g., `dwc:countryCode`) for each of [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are referenced as an InformationElement somewhere in the BDQ standard, but only terms relevant to the particular validation case for the row are populated, therefore the validation files are sparse.
 They contain fragments of [Simple Darwin Core](https://dwc.tdwg.org/simple/) records.

 The data are sparse, as most dwc: term columns do not contain a value for each individual case.